-It shows many similarities with Europa.
-The surface has craters, which are overlain with extensive linear cracks and ridges.
+Other regions show a host of tectonic features: fractures, folds, and ridges.
 At least some of the surface is relatively young, probably less than 100 million years.
-This means that

-Enceladus must have been resurfaced very recently, probably with some sort of "water volcanism".
+This means that Enceladus must have been resurfaced very recently, probably with some sort of "water volcanism".